prafulkumar17/Question-Assistant/README.md

-# 📝 Questionare-Assistant – AI-Powered Question Generation
+# 📝 GenAI-Assistant – AI-Powered Question Generation

 ## 🚀 Overview
 **Questionare-Assistant** is a **Streamlit** application built with a **RAG (Retrieval-Augmented Generation) architecture** backend.
 It enables users to generate questions dynamically from a provided **PDF document**, helping in personalized learning and content extraction.